ovh/docs/pages/platform/kubernetes-k8s/change-security-update/guide.en-ca.md

 - **Maximum security**.
 Apply ('patch version') security updates to my Kubernetes service, to guarantee service security and stability.
 The update may result in your nodes being unavailable for a few minutes, while we perform the rolling update.

-By default, **Maximum security** is configured by default.
+The security policy **Maximum security** is configured by default.
 Even if we recommand the maximum security, you can choose the security policy that is convenient for you.

 Choose one option and click `Confirm`{.action}.